open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 an Aggregator associated with the correct attribute set or an aggregator associated with the overflow attribute set.

-Events MUST NOT be double-counted or dropped during overflow an overflow.
+Events MUST NOT be double-counted or dropped during an overflow.

 #### Asynchronous instrument cardinality limits